EtherealBeetle/WindowsEventLog-Export-Powershell/README.md

 ## ⚙️ Configuration Options
 The script accepts the following parameters:
--Path: Specifies the output directory for the CSV file (default: user's desktop):
+1. Path: Specifies the output directory for the CSV file (default: user's desktop):
--DaysToSearch: Number of past days to search for events (default: 7):
+2. DaysToSearch: Number of past days to search for events (default: 7):
--PassThru: Outputs the processed events to the pipeline:
+3. PassThru: Outputs the processed events to the pipeline:

 ## 🔍 Troubleshooting
 No events found